Kibnet/Unlimotion/README.md

 ### Tasks links
 Each task can have links to other tasks of 4 types:
 1. **Parents Tasks** - parent tasks that contain this task within themselves as an integral part necessary for execution.
-2. **Contains Tasks** - child tasks that are part or steps of this task and arise during the decomposition process.
+2. **Containing Tasks** - child tasks that are part or steps of this task and arise during the decomposition process.
-3. **Blocked By Tasks** - blocking tasks that must be completed to unlock the current one.
+3. **Blocking By Tasks** - blocking tasks that must be completed to unlock the current one.
-4. **Blocks Tasks** - blocked tasks that cannot be unblocked while this task is not completed.
+4. **Blocked Tasks** - blocked tasks that cannot be unblocked while this task is not completed.

 ### Hierarchy of tasks
 All tasks have their place in the general tree hierarchy.
 The very first level is called the root level, it contains tasks that have no links to parent tasks.